erinrwhite/managing-humans/README.md

 I live and die by e-mail.
 Our designer and developer respond faster to GitHub tickets.
 If something's going down in flames, I walk over and chat face-to-face.
 Generally they prefer to talk to each other face-to-face.
 Also important: letting people know when you need to hear from them.
 "When I put in an urgent ticket, give me a heads up that you've received it."

+## in conclusion

+So to sum up, being a manager means needing to work on yourself, tune your assumptions about yourself and others, and communicate more than you ever thought necessary.
+Be open to change and to developing yourself.
+And, remember that you are not your work, so don't take it personal.
+Just keep trying.

 ## bye

-In conclusion, this is all I have to say.
 Thank you for your time, Code4Lib!

 ## references